 The Supreme Court issued opinions approving recommendations to require e-filing and e-service by attorneys through a phased implementation.
 The main document, AOSC11-399 revised opinion, as amended October 18, 2012, stated that the new rules and amendments to existing rules in the case would require attorneys to file documents with the trial and appellate courts by electronic transmission, and made mandatory email service requirements for pleadings and documents.
-The court encouraged attorneys and Clerks throughout Florida to take notice of the new electronic filing requirements and to begin the process of updating their current practices to conform to these requirements.

-By mid-2012, 51 counties were connected to the portal for the acceptance of civil case documents in various civil divisions.
 By April 1, 2013, the offices of all 67 of Florida's county Clerks were connected for the acceptance and processing of civil cases in all five civil divisions: Circuit Civil, County Civil, Probate, Small Claims, and Family Law.